8 ways you will benefit from university research

 As a geologist, getting into the field to do the work is why do you do geology!
 Plus, any experience you can lean on when it comes to interviews is going to be beneficial, so I jumped at the chance to get involved in a geoscience research project on the effect of climate change on land slides in Wales.
 It was invaluable in helping me think and approach things in a better way.
 I got experience of using drones to take 3D imagery of landslides, and benefited greatly from the researchers’ guidance and high standards.
 Having this experience definitely gave me a competitive edge when it came to job interviews.
 My employer does similar work and really valued my experience in this area.

 Harry, MSc Advanced Applied Field Geoscience graduate

-Research is an integral part of our nurse training, and we’re taught all about the research USW undertakes to support people with a learning disability, including how it is conducted, why it is conducted and the importance of it.
+Research is an integral part of our nurse training, and we’re taught all about USW's learning disability research, including how it is conducted, why it is conducted and the importance of it.
 I had the chance to participate in the research USW did to develop a health profile for people with learning disabilities.
 As a Welsh speaker, I helped to facilitate focus groups in North Wales.
 Being involved in research during my studies has developed my confidence and competence.
 As a result, I feel that as I transition into a registered nurse that I can confidently carry out my own research to gather evidence and improve practice.

 Megan, BSc (Hons) Nursing (Learning Disabilities) student